OKEAMAH/Git/etherlink/E2E_SCENARIOS.md

 4. User can set the value in the Counter
    * User can make a transaction to set the value in the Counter

-There is no code for the Actions as Remix is a graphical IDE, everything can be done manually on it.
+There is no code for the Actions as Remix is a graphical IDE, everything must be done manually on it.

 ### Manually testing the MR